Make the dig command more efficient with scripts!

 Introduction

-Today, I'd like to introduce some tips on how to use scripts to make the dig command more efficient!
+This time, I'd like to introduce some ways to streamline the dig command using scripts!

 dig command

-To reiterate, the dig (Domain Information Groper) command is a handy tool that is essential for infrastructure engineers, as it sends queries to DNS servers such as "What is the IP address of this domain?" and "Where is the mail server?"
+To reiterate, the dig (Domain Information Groper) command is an essential and convenient tool for infrastructure engineers, used to query DNS servers with questions such as "What is the IP address of this domain?" and "Where is the mail server?".

 Although the dig command is useful, it has the following two drawbacks:

-dig can only query one type of record type per execution, so even if you list them like " dig domain A MX ", only the last specified MX record will actually be queried.
+Because dig can only query one record type at a time, even if you list them like "dig domain A MX ", only the last specified MX record will actually be queried.

-Therefore, if you want to check multiple types, you need to run each type separately.
+Therefore, if you want to check multiple types, you need to run dig for each type individually.

-dig beyondjapan.com ANY RFC8482 which was established by the Internet Engineering Task Force, it is now common for implementations to return only a minimal response to ANY queries.
+developed by the Internet Engineering Task Force RFC8482 , implementations now generally return only a minimal response to ANY queries.

 [Examples of ANY failures]